 Having online discussions and assignments

-Another way technology helps boost a child’s self-esteem is through the use of online platforms to do academic discussions or receiving and submitting assignments.
+Another way technology helps boost a child’s self-esteem is through the use of online platforms to do self esteem worksheets, academic discussions or receiving and submitting assignments.
 Some students usually get shy raising their hands in class to answer questions.
 Some also chicken out when they are called upon to lead the class.
 When these things are done online, it could boost their confidence.
 They do not have to face a sea of heads this time.
 As they continue to be more involved in online discussions, the confidence to face a crowd and talk will be growing gradually.
 They will get the notion that the reception they get online could be replicated in real life too.

 Teaching them simple robotics and coding